 An officer is a person who holds a very senior leadership position, and has the ability to significantly influence the management of a business.
-At ADC this includes elected members and the CE are officers under the Act.
+At ADC this includes elected members and the Chief Executive.

 Officers must ensure the business is meeting its health and safety responsibilities by doing due diligence to ensure the business understands and manages its key risks.
 To do this officers must take reasonable steps to: